This guide was created by Mantas Geidrichis

 Side-note: Estimating long-term future cash-flows is the most challenging step in the absolute valuation process.
 It involves making assumptions upon which future performance of a share will be projected.

-Some of the main functions for performing absolute valuation within the Bloomberg Terminal are:
+Some of the main functions for performing absolute valuation within the Bloomberg Terminal are the below.

 This guide was created by Mantas Geidrichis